Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 ### Sixth Step

-Now you only need to flight the maneuver for the Loft delivery as precise as possible to make sure you hit the target right.
-The more precise you fly the more precise your bombing run will be.
+Now you only need to fly the maneuver for the Loft delivery as precise as possible to make sure you hit the target right.
+The more precise you fly, the more precise your bombing run will be.